-• The responsibility for the day-to-day management of all aspects of the school's work, including provision for children with SEND.
+• The responsibility for the day to day management of all aspects of the school's work, including provision for children with SEND.

-The role of the governors includes:
+The role of the Governors includes:

-• The governing board, in cooperation with the Executive Head Teacher, determines the school's general policy approach to provision for children with SEND, establishes the appropriate staffing and funding arrangements and maintains general overseeing of the school's work.
+The governing body, in co-operation with the Head Teacher, determine the school's general policy approach to provision for children with SEND, establish the appropriate staffing and funding arrangements and maintain a general oversight of the school's work.

-The role of the SENDCo is to:
+The role of the SENCo is to:

+- Co-ordinate the provision for children on the SEND register

+- Maintain the SEND register

+- Liaise with outside agencies and other support agencies

+- Chair annual reviews and EHCP reviews

+- Advise and support colleagues

+- Line manage support staff

-- Coordinate the provision for children on the SEND register - Maintain the SEND register - Liaise with outside agencies and other support agencies - Chair annual reviews and education health care plans (EHCP) reviews - Advise and support colleagues - Line-manage learning support teachers (LSTs) and teaching assistants (TAs) - Manage a range of resources both material and human to enable appropriate provision to be made for children with special educational needs - Act as one of the links with parents - Contribute to the professional development of all staff - Have responsibility for the day-to-day operation and updating of this policy.
+- Manage a range of resources both material and human to enable appropriate provision to be made for children with Special Educational Needs

+- Act as one of the links with parents

+- Contribute to the professional development of all staff - Have responsibility for the day to day operation and updating of this policy

-The role of the class teacher is to:
+The role of the class teacher is:

-- Be responsible for the initial identification of children with SEND - Differentiate work accordingly through high quality teaching - Write individual education plans (IEPs) and set appropriate targets - Report on identified children's progress - Be responsible and accountable for the progress and development of all pupils in their class, even where pupils access support from teaching assistants or specialist staff - Maintain an up-to-date SEND folder for their class - Work towards children's targets and recommended outcomes from annual review documents, EHCPs, and professionals' reports - Read and share relevant reports, targets and intended outcomes with all staff working with the child - Share information regularly with parents and value their vital role in their child's continued progress.
+- To be responsible for the initial identification of children's SEND - To differentiate work accordingly through high quality teaching - To write IEPs and identify appropriate SMART outcomes - To report on identified children's progress - To be responsible and accountable for the progress and development of all pupils in their class, even where pupils access support from teaching assistants or specialist staff - To maintain an up-to-date SEND folder for their class - To work towards children's targets and recommended outcomes from Annual Review documents, EHCPs, and professionals' reports. - To read and share relevant reports targets and intended outcomes with all staff working with the child - To share information regularly with parents and value their vital role in the child's continued progress.